AJ-Alan/ECE-2112/README.md

 10/31/2024 <br>
 0.1: Began to document the initial analysis and created a Formal Notebook and a Test Notebook <br>
 0.1.1: Added code and images relating to the "Before the Analysis" section in the README file <br>
-11/1 ~ 11/2 were spent visiting deceased loved ones <br>
+11/1 ~ 11/2 were spent visiting family and the cemetery <br>
 11/3/2024 <br>
-0.1.2: Further continued the documentation, started the summary of statistics, made some edits, and added more to the Formal Notebook
+0.2.1: Further continued the documentation (description and formatting), started the summary of statistics, made some edits, and added more to the Formal Notebook <br>
+11/4/2024 <br>
+0.2.2: Continued the documentation (Summary of Statistics: Overview of Dataset - ) with adding more to the Formal Notebook

 <br>

 ## Sources:
 Elgiriyewithana, N. (2023). *Most Streamed Spotify Songs 2023* [Data set].
 Kaggle. [https://doi.org/10.34740/kaggle/dsv/6367938](https://doi.org/10.34740/kaggle/dsv/6367938) <br>
-Special thanks to the following sources: [StackOverflow](https://stackoverflow.com), Laurent Pointal for the [Python Cheat Sheet](https://perso.limsi.fr/pointal/python:memento)
+Special thanks to the following sources: [StackOverflow](https://stackoverflow.com), [GeeksforGeeks](https://www.geeksforgeeks.org), Laurent Pointal for the [Python Cheat Sheet](https://perso.limsi.fr/pointal/python:memento)